 Zarafa, an intimate 8 guest camp, is located within the Selinda concession a large 320,000 acre private reserve on the eastern edge of the Okavango Delta.
 The camp's owners include renowned conservationists Derek and Beverly Joubert, so it comes...

 The Old Biscuit Mill, 375 Albert Rd, Woodstock, Cape Town, 7915, South Africa

 As soon as you've booked your flight to Cape Town, you'll also want to book your lunch or dinner reservations at The Test Kitchen.
-The restaurant was named on the ""World’s 50 Best Restaurants"" list in 2015 and 2016, making it one of the most...
+The restaurant was named to the “World’s 50 Best” list in both 2015 and 2016, making it one...

 2 Lighthouse Rd, Umhlanga Rocks, Umhlanga, 4320, South Africa

 For nearly 90 years, one of the top luxury hotels in South Africa was nothing more than a cottage along the coastline of KwaZulu-Natal.
 It served as a beacon for passing ships until 1952, when it began its slow transformation: from family-run tea...